Amanda Tolle Wolfe, a Deaf Designer

 The Creation of the Phoenix Mascot for the

-In August 2022, Michelle Tanner, associate superintendent of the Utah School for the Deaf, asked Amanda Tolle Wolfe, a Deaf employee from Washington State, to design a mascot for the Elizabeth DeLong School of the Deaf (EDS), located on the USDB campus in Springville, Utah.
-Amanda, who enjoyed designing logos as a hobby, created the Phoenix mascot for EDS, which the school ultimately chose.
+In August 2022, Dr. Michelle Tanner, the Associate Superintendent of the Utah School for the Deaf, approached Amanda Tolle Wolfe, a talented Deaf designer from Washington State and an employee of the school, for a special project.
+The task was to create a mascot for the Elizabeth DeLong School of the Deaf (EDS) on the USDB campus in Springville, Utah.
+Amanda, known for her passion for designing logos, enthusiastically accepted the challenge.
+Her dedication and creativity were evident in the vibrant Phoenix mascot she crafted for EDS, a design the school quickly adopted and celebrated.

-The Ceremony Marks the Unveiling of the Phoenix Mascot for the Elizabeth DeLong School for the Deaf
+The Ceremony Marks the Unveiling of the Phoenix Mascot for the Elizabeth DeLong School of the Deaf

-In September 2022, the Elizabeth DeLong School of the Deaf introduced its new Phoenix mascot, which the staff and students received with great enthusiasm.
-The mascot is affectionately nicknamed Phoebe.
-Two months later, in November, Amanda was invited to the EDS campus to present herself as the mascot designer, as seen in the photo above.
-Elizabeth DeLong, a renowned Deaf female leader of the Utah Deaf community and the inspiration behind the school's name, would undoubtedly be pleased with the new mascot.
-The EDS is grateful to Amanda for designing the mascot, which they are proud to call theirs.
+In September 2022, the Elizabeth DeLong School of the Deaf introduced its new mascot.
+The staff and students, filled with enthusiasm, welcomed this exciting addition to their school community.
+The mascot, affectionately nicknamed Phoebe, quickly became a symbol of unity and pride.
+Two months later, Amanda was invited to the EDS campus in November to be recognized as the mascot designer, as shown in the photo above.
+Elizabeth DeLong, a renowned Deaf female leader in the Utah Deaf community and the inspiration for the school's name, would surely be pleased with the new mascot.
+The EDS community is grateful to Amanda for creating a mascot they are proud to call their own.

 Note